lucamathias/hashserver-task/README.md

 This is a simple client-server experiment, where the server holds a hash table and the client can enqueue operations for the server to perform.

 The hash table holds key-value pairs (both integers in this example) and uses buckets to resolve hash collisions.
 The buckets are protected by read-write locks, making the hash table thread-safe.
 It supports the operations insert, delete, read and print.
+Duplicate keys are allowed, but the delete operation will remove all key-value pairs with a given key.

 How it works: